Manassas Child Custody Lawyer

 Contact our child custody lawyers today at (703) 552-5072

-Does Virginia Favor Mothers Over Fathers for Custody?
+Does Virginia Favor Mothers Over Fathers for Child Custody?

 Virginia's family court firmly believes in the best interests of the child.
 Mothers' and fathers' parenting ability is seen equally.
 The court prefers for the child to have equal time with each parent, however if one parent proves to be unfit or unable to care for the child, the court may rule sole custody to either the mother or the father.